kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 echo -n 'my-value' | base64
 ```

-The secret to be created should look something like
+The secret to be created should look like the following:

 ```yaml
 apiVersion: v1
 data: